SandraCalero/MooveBoard/README.md

   Each component stores the following in its own folder:

-  - The functional component.
+  - The functional component,
   - Its own custom hook files,
-  - A folder containing the component's tests
+  - A folder containing the component's tests, and
   - If necessary, there would be a file containing the component's styles.

 - **globals**